Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Leicestershire and are not the council.
 About us

-The Health Overview and Scrutiny Committee of Leicestershire County Council met on Wednesday, 4 March 2026, to discuss updates on adult community mental health services, performance in elective care, diagnostics and cancer services, and a broader health performance update for Leicestershire and Rutland.
-The meeting also included a presentation of petitions and time for questions from members.
+The Health Overview and Scrutiny Committee of Leicestershire County Council met on Wednesday, 4 March 2026, to discuss a range of critical health performance issues.
+Key topics included an update on adult community mental health services, performance in elective care, diagnostics and cancer services, and a broader health performance update for Leicestershire and Rutland.
+The committee noted concerns regarding waiting times, service capacity, and the effectiveness of various health initiatives across the county.

 CQC Inspection Update: LPT Adults Community Mental Health Services